hijonathan/jonathan-kim.com/_posts/2013-12-06-modern-stack.md

 ### How it Works Together

+It all starts with a commit.

+1. Push commits to Github.
+2. Wercker is notified of the commit and gets the code.
-When I push commits to Github, Wercker gets the webhook and starts building two copies of the project (development and production).
+3. Wercker sets up an environment and builds two versions of the project (dev and prod).

-Wercker, to it's credit, does a great job getting dependencies, compiling, minifying and then testing my code.
-Assuming those steps all pass successfully, Wercker then queues up two Divshot deploys.

-Wercker automatically deploys the development and production builds to their respective environments.
+4. Wercker runs the tests and bails if any of them fail.
+5. If everything passed, Wercker queues up deploys to Divshot.
+6. If the deploys are successful, Wercker tags the git commit with the environment name.

 In the future, I plan to use Divshot's `promote` command better so that builds go from staging to production after a certain amount of time or perhaps some extra tests are run.
 Not sure yet.

-Upon successful deploy, Wercker then tags the git commit with the name of the environment (e.g. "appcues-staging") and pushes those tags to the repo.
-It's a convenient way for me to keep track of what is currently deployed.
+The git tagging is just a convenient way for me to keep track of what is currently deployed.

 And that's it!